Skip to content

 • The rent is reduced — if the FTT finds the proposed rent exceeds market rate, they set a lower amount

-• The increase is delayed — the FTT can delay the start date by up to 2 months in cases of undue hardship
+• The increase is delayed — the FTT can delay the start date by up to 2 months in cases of undue hardship (new HA 1988 s.14ZB(3)(c) + (4), inserted by RRA 2025 s.7)

 What happens to existing rent review clauses?